Bachelor of Arts

 International Experience: All International Studies students need to participate in a study abroad program, short-term field study or internship, or an appropriate alternative experience.
 Students should contact the Internship Office with the Career Services Office for information on the College‘s policies and procedures related to international travel.
 In unusual circumstances, this requirement may be met by documenting previous international experience as determined by the program director.

 Internships: Students need to complete an internship.
-For a 6 credit internship, students must complete a minimum of 150 hours plus all of the coursework required in SB 385.
+For a 6 credit internship, students must complete 240hours.
 Students may choose to complete an internship through short-term intersession or summer abroad programs, the Washington Internship Institute, or a variety of organizations that have a global focus.
-Local opportunities are available.
+Local opportunities are available for which the student will need their own transportation.

 GENERAL EDUCATION COURSES